mrbmc/erector/README.txt

 WHAT IS IT
 ================================================================================
-The ERECTOR Framework is a PHP 5 code framework for rapidly deploying web projects and applications.
-It is designed to fit a variety of situations while maintaining an extensible code structure.
-It's built on some core principles of object oriented design in order to support a dynamic feature set or design changes quickly and cleanly.
+The ERECTOR Framework is a PHP 5 code framework for web projects and applications.
+It's a personal concoction meant to straddle clinical abstraction and the need to kludge your way through some projects.
+It uses principles of object oriented design in order to support a dynamic feature set and user-interface changes quickly and cleanly.

 LATEST VERSION